michalkmet/xp-tic-tac-toe-test/NOTES.md

 - ✅ UAT1.4: It should show information if the ends with the tie
 - ✅ UAT2.1: It should have 9 empty squares when game starts
 - ✅ UAT2.2: It should show meesage when board for game is ready

+- ✅ UAT3.1: It should have player 1
+- ⚠ TODO UAT3.2: It should have player 2
+- ⚠ TODO UAT3.3: Player 1 should have possibility to place 'x' on the empty square
+- ⚠ TODO UAT3.4: Player 2 should have possibility to place 'y' on the empty square